United States Minor Outlying Islands: Where Boredom Goes to Die

 The Midway Atoll: Where the Plastic Tide Never Ends

 Midway is a sliver of an island where the plastic waste from the Pacific Ocean washes ashore like an environmental nightmare.
-Besides a few thousand Black-footed albatrosses, the only other residents are scientists who study the effects of plastic pollution and wonder why anyone would want to live in such a dystopian wasteland.
+Besides a few thousand Black-footed albatrosses, the only other residents are scientists who study the effects of plastic pollution and wonder why anyone would want to live in such a wasteland.

 The Palmyra Atoll: Where Coconuts Grow on Trees